Maggie Goodlander: 2024

 On May 9, 2024, Goodlander announced her candidacy in the Democratic primary for New Hampshire's 2nd congressional district in the 2024 elections to succeed retiring U.S. Representative Annie Kuster.
 Her mother, Betty Tamposi, ran for the same seat as a Republican in 1988 but lost the primary to Chuck Douglas, who had asserted that it would be inappropriate for a mother to hold political office while raising young children.
 Goodlander defeated former New Hampshire Executive Councilor Colin Van Ostern, who had been endorsed by Kuster, with 63.8% of the vote to Van Ostern's 36.2%.
 In the general election, Goodlander defeated Republican nominee and libertarian activist Lily Tang Williams 52.9% to 47.1%.

 Tenure

 Goodlander assumed office on January 3, 2025.
 She succeeded retiring U.S. Representative Annie Kuster.

-Goodlander had initially expressed interest for a 2026 Senate run, but announced in April 2025 that she would not run.
+Goodlander had initially expressed interest in a 2026 Senate run, but announced in April 2025 that she would not run.

+In November 2025, Goodlander was one of six people, all Democratic lawmakers, to be part of a video telling servicemembers they can refuse illegal orders.
+In response later that month, President Trump posted on social media calling those in the video, including Goodlander, traitors who should be charged with sedition punishable by death, and shared a social media post calling for them to be hanged.

+In June 2026, she was one of 10 House Democrats to sign onto Promise to America, a pro-capitalist, anti-socialist initiative, launched after three candidates backed by the Democratic Socialists of America won Democratic primary elections.